yor1an/Final-Project/README.md

 ## About Me

 Hello, my name is Yorian Ixcol.
-I am a new programmer, and this year I discovered the complexities that come with being a coder.
-I am a patient coder and a very outgoing one.
-When I have questions, I try my best to ask.
-I try to recognize the fact that I'm no expert, but also don't let that completely define me.
-I like to learn.
-This is why I consider myself a very beginner-level developer.
-This only pushes me to continue pursuing technological knowledge and trying to master coding.
+I am a junior in highschool and enjoy learning new things about technology.
+This interest grew when I decided to Take APCSP last year and it has been one of the coolest experiences of highschool.

 ## Project Overview

 This portfolio project represents my learning journey throughout the year.
 I explored the complexities of coding and gained a better appreciation for developers' skills.
 I learned the basics of computers, including binary code and C++, and was introduced to web development languages like HTML, CSS, and JavaScript.
 Designing with these languages quickly became one of my favorite things to do.
-Although it sometimes required time that was hard to find, I always found the process enjoyable.

-This project showcases what I’ve learned in computer science this year.
+I always found the process enjoyable.This project showcases what I’ve learned in computer science this year.
 I built simple games using HTML, CSS, and JavaScript, and learned how to structure a website, write interactive code, and solve problems like a developer.
 It was a fun and challenging way to apply everything I’ve learned.
 This class impacted me in a beyond academic way, as it also taught me to face unexpected challenges of life, and to persist.

 ## Portfolio Overview